Food For Thought:

 There are moments I catch myself thinking about life, life’s meaning and my purpose on this planet.
-Sometimes those moments stretch into days, and sometimes it’s just a random moment in the middle of an ordinary day when I think: “What the hell am I actually doing here?”.
-I’m well aware of the fact that I intentionally chose to be a small fraction of this very polished social media world, which sometimes seems to tear people down instead of inspiring them, or lifting them up.
+Sometimes those moments stretch into days, and sometimes it’s just a random moment in the middle of an ordinary day when I think: “What the hell am I actually doing here?”
+I’m well aware of the fact that I intentionally chose to be a small fraction of this very polished social media world, which sometimes seems to rather tear people down, instead of inspiring them or lifting them up.
 Sometimes I’m thinking if this predominantly artificial world is really what I want to be part of…

 Because here’s the thing: